ElwenLiu/ElwenLiu.github.io/README.md

     <section id="about">
       <h2>About Me</h2>
       <p>
-        I am an undergraduate student with deep interests in [your academic field or topics].
+        I am an math undergraduate student at the university of Michigan with deep interests in probability theory.
-        My academic journey is motivated by curiosity and a commitment to understanding complex ideas with clarity and depth.
       </p>
     </section>